 For decades, many women have seen their health care provider for their yearly Pap test to screen for cervical cancer.
 New technology that also checks for the presence of the HPV means that most healthy women don't need to be screened as frequently.

 Mayo Clinic Family Medicine specialist Dr. Kathy MacLaughlin says certain forms of the HPV virus are responsible for most cases of cervical cancer.
 And if the test shows the virus is not present and cervical cells are normal, most healthy women won't need another screening test for three to five years.

-Dr. MacLaughlin says,"In the past year or two, we have a new option of the HPV testing alone, which became U.S. Food and Drug Administration FDA approved in 2014 and guideline-approved in 2015.
+Dr. MacLaughlin says,"In the past year or two, we have a new option of the HPV testing alone at 3 year intervals, which became U.S. Food and Drug Administration FDA approved in 2014 and guideline-approved in 2015.
 I don’t think it’s being commonly done, but it is available at Mayo Clinic in Rochester now, and we’re trying to spread the word about why that might be an option to consider."

 Journalists: Broadcast-quality sound bites with Dr. MacLaughlin are in the downloads.

 Dr. MacLaughlin explains, "HPV, we now recognize, is the cause of 99 percent-plus of cervical cancer changes in cases.
 And, so, the idea behind checking for HPV is that, if HPV is not present, then that patient would be at very low — almost zero risk.
 But if it is present, they are at increased risk, with the caveat that most HPV infections do clear in time in about 70 to 90 percent of the cases within a couple years."